 BOEING F/A-18E SUPER HORNET: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan with AAMs 13.68 meters 44 feet 10 inches wingspan (folded) 9.94 meters 32 feet 7 inches wing area 46.45 sq_meters 500 sq_feet length 18.38 meters 60 feet 4 inches height 4.88 meters 16 feet empty weight 14,550 kilograms 32,080 pounds MTO weight (catapult) 29,940 kilograms 66,000 pounds max speed at altitude 1,955 KPH 1,215 MPH / 1,055 KT service ceiling 15,250 meters 50,000 feet ferry range 3,075 kilometers 1,660 MI / 1,088 NMI combat radius 1,750 kilometers 1,085 MI / 945 NMI _____________________ _________________ _______________________

 US Navy VFA-115, the first squadron of "Super Bugs" as the type was nicknamed, performed its first deployment in the summer of 2002 on board the USS ABRAHAM LINCOLN.
-By the end of 2003, a total of 170 Super Hornets had been delivered, equipping a total of five squadrons.
+By the end of 2003, a total of 170 Super Hornets had been delivered, equipping five squadrons.
 At that time, the Navy awarded Boeing a second contract for another batch of 210 Super Hornets, with these machines to be delivered from 2007 through 2012.
-The Navy is currently expecting to acquire a total of 515 Super Hornets, with deliveries completed in 2013.
+The Navy is currently expecting to acquire a sum of 568 Super Hornets, with deliveries ongoing.
 The Marines have no plans to acquire the type.

 The Super Hornet was also supposed to provide the reconnaissance capability that had been repeatedly fumbled on the Hornet I, but the "Shared Reconnaissance Pod" (SHARP) was not available initially.
 SHARP is a fully-digital reconnaissance system with electro-optical and infrared sensors for medium and high altitude reconnaissance, with a slant range of 83 kilometers (52 miles).
 It features a datalink for realtime relay of intelligence data.
 Raytheon developed the pod, which is derived from a 1,250 liter (330 gallon) centerline external fuel tank.
 It allowed the Super Hornet to replace the F-14 carrying the TARPS film reconnaissance pod.